hmcts/auth-checker-lib/.github/CONTRIBUTING.md

 We're happy to accept 3rd-party contributions.
 Please make sure you read this document before you do any work though, as we have some expectations related to the content and quality of change sets.

-## What you should know about this prototype

-This project is a prototype of the new money claims web system, which aims to make resolving money claims between parties simpler, quicker and less stressful.
-We use it to quickly stitch ideas of possible user journeys together and then test them with UK citizens in research labs.

-Page flows and content are created and changed depending on our findings and ideas, which are unfortunately not available unless you are working for the [HMCTS Reform](https://www.gov.uk/government/organisations/hm-courts-and-tribunals-service) programme.

 ## Before contributing

 Because of the above, any ideas on the user journeys and general service experience you may have **should be first consulted